heyahmedsherif/glucose-prediction-ai/README.md

 We've developed an web application that predicts how your blood glucose (sugar) levels will change after eating a meal.
 This technology can help people with diabetes, pre-diabetes, or anyone interested in understanding their metabolic response to food make better dietary decisions.

-**Key Achievement:** Our models can predict blood glucose levels with **34-42 mg/dL accuracy** at different time points after eating using A1C-based personalized modeling - providing valuable insights for meal planning and glucose management.
+**Key Achievement:** Our enhanced models can predict blood glucose levels with **18-23 mg/dL accuracy** at different time points after eating using **diabetic status-based personalized modeling** - providing clinically relevant insights for meal planning and glucose management.

 ---